 modify, and remove all existing shares and users.
 Managers have permissions to view, modify,

-remove shares for which they have authorization to manage.
-Users have permissions depending on
+remove shares they have authorization to manage.
+Regular users have permissions depending on

 the authorizations given them by admins and managers.
 User, group, and directory service